Rule Value Column

 This says that when Zone 5’s demand is greater than 2000 MW, then the multi-link limit is in place with a limit of 2000 MW.
 When Zone 5’s demand is greater than 1000 MW (but less than 2000 MW), then the multi-link limit is in place with a limit of 1500 MW.
 Note that the Type, Type ID, Type Parameter, Relation, and Type Value columns are now optional; if left blank than the rule will always be applied (given Enable is set to True).

-NOTE: Inputs can be specified for any time period (annual, monthly, weekly, hourly or sub-hourly).
-For information on how to specify a time series for a variable, see Entering a Time Series.
+NOTE: Specify inputs for any time period (annually, monthly, weekly, hourly, or sub-hourly).
+For information on specifying a variable's time series, see Entering a Time Series.

 Input Tables